evermeer/EVCloudKitDao/README.md

 ## Main features of EVCloudKitData:
 - Use just one predicate for a query, subscription and processing incomming notifications.
-- int's only one method call with a couple of callback events
+- it's only one method call with a couple of callback events
 - it will store the fetched data collection in memory.
 - notificatons will update the data collections and call the appropriate events.
 - local updates will also update the data collection and call the appropriate events

 ## Todo's'
 - The object can not have nullable types because of a reflection problem (wait for Shift improvement or figure out a hack/workaround).
+- Completing the demo
 - Lots of testing
 - No support for zone's yet.
 Do you think we need it?
 Just let me know.